atex-polopoly/blogping/README.md

 Server:
  - Accepts blogping messages using REST
- - Serves a changes.xml over HTTP containing all pinged blogs.
+ - Serves a changes.xml over HTTP
  - Handles concurrent connections

-The blogping and changes.xml format is documented at http://www.weblogs.com/api.html.
-Note that only the REST interface is necessary to implement in this assignment.
+The blogping and changes.xml format is documented here: http://www.weblogs.com/api.html (note that only the REST interface is necessary for this assignment).

 =================================
 3. Provided code base
 =================================

-To get up and running with the provided base code you'll need maven and a recent JDK.
-Try running "mvn jetty:run" and opening http://localhost:8080/hello in your browser.
-You should see a greeting message served by the HelloAtexServlet.java class.
-There is some example code included in BlogpingServlet.java that you can use as a starting point.

-There are a couple of unit and integration tests included.
-To run the integration tests, run "mvn verify".
-The provided integration test "BlogpingIT" should pass if your implementation is correct.

-Note that we encourage you to write your own unit and integration tests to assert that your code works as intended (and to show us how you test your code).
+You will need Maven and a recent JDK.
+You can verify that your development evnironment is sound by running:

+    mvn jetty:run

+open then your browser of choice and point it to http://localhost:8080/hello.
+You should see a greeting message.

+The provided base code includes both integration and unit tests.
+You can run integration test form the command line, just type:

+    mvn verify

+The servlet (BlogpingServlet) and the integration test (BlogpingIT) are just provided as an example, use them as a starting point or throw them away and start from scratch.
+Good luck.